ttkorhonen/e3pages/docs/design/3_wrappers.md

 * `Makefile.E3`: This is essentially just a copy of the `${MODULE}.Makefile` used in the e3-wrapper, but with minor modifications.

-In the conda recipe it is possible to add files on top of the source's repository, from separate repository or in the recipe itself.
+Just as with the e3 wrapper, it is possible to add files "on top" of the source's repository in the conda recipe.
 As example below we have the file structure for `iocstats-recipe`.

 ``` console
 [iocuser@host:iocstats-recipe]$ tree